open-dpp/open-dpp-api-client/README.md

 ## Deployment

+1. Commit your current changed files for a clean working tree in the next step
+2. Merge your changes on the main branch
-1. Run ```npm run build``` to see if your code compiles
+3. Run ```npm run build``` to see if your code compiles
-2. Run ```npm run test``` to see if your code fails
+4. Run ```npm run test``` to see if your code fails
+5. Determine whether you want to create a patch, minor or major version.
+Run the fitting npm scripts (e.g., npm run patch)
-3. Update the version in [package.json]() using semantic versioning (e.g. 1.0.0)
+   1. This updates the version number in the package.json
-4. Create a PR to the main branch
-5. Approve and merge the PR
-6. Start creating a new Release in GitHub and create a new tag for the release there.
-Use the version from [package.json]() with a v-Prefix (v1.0.0) as the tag name.
-Also let GitHub create changelogs.
+   2. Also, a git tag is created for the version
+   3. The git tag and current branch are pushed to GitHub
+   4. First, the push triggers a workflow to create a new release in GitHub
+   5. Finishing that workflow triggers another one to publish the release to npm